General Information

 Structural Concept

-Figure 2 shows the carport.
+Figure 2 shows a schematic layout of the structure.

 Attached carport.